AdamWonia/adaptive-model-predicitive-control-matlab/README.md

 ## Description

 This repository contains a project of adaptive Model Predicitive Control (aMPC) algorithm which is made using Matlab/Simulink environment.
-First file **xxx.m** is the Matlab script in which are stored all variables needed to start a Simulink model of the system.
+First file **aMPC_parameters.m** is the Matlab script in which are stored all variables needed to start a Simulink model of the system.
 The Simulink model consists of two main elements:
   - control object - simple, first order inertia with variable parameterers like static gain K, time constant T and transport delay.
 All these parameters can be switched between different changing.
   - aMPC controller - block which contains main algorithm of a control system, but also reference trajectory which could be modified.

 aMPC controller block has some input parameters like:
-  - rho - objective function weight for control signal
+  - rho - objective function weight for control signal,
-  - L - control horizon
+  - L - control horizon,
-  - H - prediction horizon
+  - H - prediction horizon,
-  - Ts - sample time
+  - Ts - sample time,
-  - n - order of polynomial describing the object in the form of impulse response
+  - n - order of polynomial describing the object in the form of impulse response,
-  - t - clock input specifying the current time
+  - t - clock input specifying the current time.

 ## How it works